βΉοΈCreating a KPI

 When creating a custom KPI, you can select the type of data you want to collect.

-Absolute data: data is static, standalone data or measurements.
+Absolute: enter static, standalone data or measurements in the KPI Dashboard.
 The data entered for the time period is the final data, any newly entered data for that time period will overwrite previous data.

-Cumulative data: the aggregate or sum of data collected over a period, typically representing the sum or accumulation of individual data points.
+Cumulative: the aggregate or sum of data collected over a period, typically representing the sum or accumulation of individual data points collected via Surveys, Actions, Goals, or Assets.

-Average: the data is calculated by summing all values and dividing by the total number of values, providing a typical or representative value for the set.
+Average: the data is calculated by summing all values and dividing by the total number of values, providing a typical or representative value for the set of individual data points collected via Surveys, Actions, Goals, or Assets.

 Creating a KPI using the CSV Importer

-2. Click on the gray “+CSV Import” box.
+Click on the gray β+CSV Importβ box.
 The csv file importer will appear where you can download the csv file template.

-4. The csv importer will walk you through “mapping” the fields in Brightest with the fields in your csv file template.
+The csv importer will walk you through βmappingβ the fields in Brightest with the fields in your csv file template.
 Ensure that the correct fields are selected.

 Fields Not mapped highlighted in gray indicates a field that was not detected.
 If you would like to add this field be sure it is included in your csv file and select the field from the dropdown menu.